 The Nanomechanics and Nanomaterials Group at Stevens is interested in studying the behavior of advanced material systems at the nanoscale.
-Particular material systems of interest include polymers and polymer nanocomposites, as well as thin film and piezoelectric materials of interest in MEMS applications.
+Particular material systems of interest include polymers and polymer nanocomposites, as well as thin film, piezoelectric, and electroactive materials of interest in energy harvesting/scavenging applications.

 Processing-induced crystallization in polymer nanocomposites

 We are seeking to leverage nanoscale crystalline morphology and interfaces in semicrystalline polymer nanocomposite materials, with a particular emphasis on coupling crystallinity development to the processing and manufacturing of these materials.
 In particular, we are interested in exploiting situations where the presence of nanoparticles can be coupled with select processing conditions to generate preferred crystalline morphologies for a given application.

 We are interested in extending existing micromechanical approaches for specific application in polymer nanocomposites; for example, to study how the properties of a reduced mobility, non-bulk polymer interphase that forms in polymer nanocomposites influences the viscoelastic properties of polymer nanocomposites.